Yekaterinburg Metro: Timeline

+Stations

 Operation

 The Metro is a typical Soviet design, which when completed will form a triangle from three lines intersecting in the city centre.
 The eight stations comprise 12.7 km of length and are split between deep and shallow.
 Of the latter, four are pillar-trispans and one is a single vault (built to Kharkov technology).
 The deep-level stations include one pylon, one column and two Leningrad-technology single vaults, although one was built to a design making it appear as a single deck.
 Like all ex-Soviet Metros, the stations are elaborately decorated, although economic hardships prevented the full original designs from being implemented.

 The Metro is served by one depot, Kalinovskoye, and 62 cars are assigned to it, even though the depot is counted for 70 cars.
 Most trains are of types 81-717.5/714.5, built by MMZ (Metrovagonmash) and LVZ (Factory of Egorov in Saint Petersburg) during the late 1980s and early 1990s.
 The metro is also serving 81-717.5M/714.5M which is a variant of 81-717.5/714.5.
 Since 2019, the metro is serving two new four carriage train sets of type 81-717.6/714.6 which are a lot more comfortable and advanced.
 Currently, the oldest carriages are being refurbished in order to extend their service limit to more 15 years.

 Ridership has improved in recent years.
 In 2011, the average daily ridership on the Metro was 105,000.
 By 2012, the average daily ridership had increased to 130,000.
 This corresponds to an annual ridership in 2012 of approximately 47.45 million people.

+In December 2024 a commemorative plaque was installed to mark the 45th anniversary of the start of construction of the Metro.
+The names of 62 builders, designers and specialists who contributed to the development of the subway are immortalized on this board.